-3. Now you can insert the text in one of the column either right, left, top, bottom, etc based on your need.
+3. You can insert the text in one of the columns, either right, left, top, bottom, etc, based on your need.

 4. Now insert a table in the other column.
 To insert the table, click on the Insert menu –> Select Table –> Choose the rows and columns based on your need.